boolean-uk/tdd-cohort-manager-challenge/domain-model.md

 - Cohort can't exist without a name - DONE (will throw an error)
 - Search for student by student ID - DONE (searchCohortById() and searchSchoolById())
 - A student can't be removed from a cohort if it wasn't present in the first place. - DONE (will throw an error)
-- Cohorts have fixed capacity at 24 students.
-Adding students is not possible beyond the 24 limit.
+- Cohorts have fixed capacity at 24 students. - DONE Adding students is not possible beyond the 24 limit. - DONE, will throw an error

 ### todo